-- by signing and returning a proxy card with a later date; - by voting again via the Internet or by telephone prior to 11:59 p.m., Eastern Time, on Wednesday, August 28, 2019; - · by voting in person at the annual meeting; or - by giving written notice of revocation to the Company's Corporate Secretary.
+- · by signing and returning a proxy card with a later date that is received before the polls close at the annual meeting; - by voting again via the Internet or by telephone before the polls close at the annual meeting;

+- by voting during the audio webcast of the annual meeting; or - by giving written notice of revocation to the Company's Corporate Secretary.

-Please note that attendance at the annual meeting, in and of itself, will not revoke your proxy.
+Please note that attendance at the audio webcast of the annual meeting, in and of itself, will not revoke your proxy.